 Friday the 13th: The Final Chapter is MY Friday the 13th.
 As well as being my favorite of that franchise, it is one of my favorite slashers (I placed it at #3 on my Slasher Top Ten list) AND one of my favorite horror films in general.
 The film's similarities to Halloween, something I hadn't really thought much about prior to doing this episode, may play a big part in that.
 What could have been a quick cash-grab ended up being one of the more humorous, human, and effective entries in the series.
 There's certainly no hate her for this one!

 A lot of Slasher fans don’t like Happy Birthday to Me, but I dig it.
-Directed by J. Lee Thompson (most known, to me at least, for his sleazy flicks with Charles Bronson) and starring Glen Ford, Susan Acker, and Melissa Sue Anderson this one is kind of a mess.
+Directed by J. Lee Thompson (best known, by me at least, for his sleazy flicks with Charles Bronson) and starring Glen Ford, Susan Acker, and Melissa Sue Anderson this one is kind of a mess.
 The ending was changed at the last minute and makes no sense, but for me that’s part of the charm.
 The set-piece kills are fun, there are red herrings galore, and it’s Canadian!
 Minus points for having a plethora of asshole characters, but I'll let it slide for this one.

 One of a BAJILLION campground Slashers from the early ‘80s The Burning is most famous for ONE scene that features some stellar Savini wet works.
 What stands out for me is the great cast: Jason Alexander (with HAIR), Fisher Stevens, Brian Backer, and a blink-and-you’ll-miss-her Holly Hunter.
 It’s also one of the few Summer Camp films that shows the counselors and kids actually doing Summer Camp stuff!